AlfonsoBallesteros/BostonHousingPrice_ML/README.md

 # Problem

-    For this project we will investigate the Boston House Price dataset.
-Each record in the database describes a Boston suburb or town.
-The data was drawn from the Boston Standard Metropolitan Statistical Area (SMSA) in 1970.
+    For this project we will build an information system to predict housing prices in the city of Bosto with the Boston House Price data set.
+Each record in the database describes a suburb or city of Boston.
+Data were extracted from the Boston Standard Metropolitan Statistical area (SMSA) in 1970.

 # Objetive